-If you're using a metal spoon and a tea light candle, cut a 10-12mm piece (or smaller pieces) of wax and sit it in the spoon.
+If you're using a spoon and candle, cut a 10-12mm piece (or smaller pieces) of wax and sit it in the spoon.
 Hold the spoon over the flame until the wax melts completely.
 Once melted, tilt the spoon onto your chosen surface.
 Give the spoon a wipe with a cloth while it's still hot to remove any residue (be careful not to burn your precious fingers!).

 - MAKE AN IMPRESSION

-While the wax is still hot use your stamp to make an impression by pushing very gently onto the wax.
-Try not to press too hard especially if your wax is really runny (you'll want to keep a good layer of wax between the stamp and the surface).
+While the wax is still hot, use your stamp to make an impression by pushing very gently onto the wax.
+Try not to press too hard especially if your wax is very runny (you'll want to keep a good layer of wax between the stamp and the surface).
 Let your stamp rest on the wax while it cools.
 It'll take about a minute or so before it completely hardens.

 - WIGGLE IT

-Once the wax has hardened, gently wiggle and then lift the stamp.
-And there you have it, your first wax seal.
+Once the wax has hardened, gently wiggle and then lift the stamp and there you have it - your first wax seal!
 Rinse and repeat.
 If you're making a lot of seals in bulk you might find that the brass will start to warm up and become harder to lift off the wax.
 Don't stress!
 Cool it down from time to time with some ice or cold water (just make sure it's completely dry before you make your next seal and avoid getting the wooden handle wet).